ICTU/quality-time/docs/src/development.md

 docker-compose up database ldap phpldapadmin mongo-express testdata
 ```

-Mongo-express is served at [http://localhost:8081](http://localhost:8081) and can be used to inspect and edit the database contents.
+{index}`Mongo-express` is served at [http://localhost:8081](http://localhost:8081) and can be used to inspect and edit the database contents.

-PHP-LDAP-admin is served at [http://localhost:3890](http://localhost:3890) and can be used to inspect and edit the LDAP database.
+{index}`PHP-LDAP-admin` is served at [http://localhost:3890](http://localhost:3890) and can be used to inspect and edit the {index}`LDAP` database.
 Click login, check the "Anonymous" box and click "Authenticate" to login.

 By default, there are three users defined in the LDAP database: